paulJRCurtis/risk-lab-site/content/4-detective-controls-config/2-select-rules/_index.md

 +++

 #### 1. Select Config Rules ####
-At the time this lab was being created there were 150 [AWS Managed Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html) to choose from, and the number is growing.

-In this introductory lab we will use three AWS Managed Config Rules that relate to S3.
-Recall that we created an S3 bucket already as part of the AWS Config setup to provide config a place to store configuration history and configuration snapshots.
+In this introductory workshop we will use three of the AWS Managed Config Rules that relate to S3.

 The rules we will use are;
 - [s3-bucket-server-side-encryption-enabled](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-server-side-encryption-enabled.html)
 - [s3-bucket-public-write-prohibited](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-write-prohibited.html)
 - [s3-bucket-public-read-prohibited](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-read-prohibited.html)

+The easiest way to find these rules is to enter ````s3-bucket```` into the filter field.

 ![Config select rules](config-select-rules.png?classes=shadow)
-Enter s3-bucket into the search bar and select the three rules listed above and click {{<tile white cornflowerblue Next>}}
+Select the three rules listed above and click {{<tile white cornflowerblue Next>}}

 #### 2. Review Config Rules ####
 ![Config review rules](config-review-rules.png?classes=shadow)